 (5) If a regulation is inconsistent with a rule, the regulation prevails to the extent of the inconsistency.

+[Section 263 amended by No. 28 of 2010 s.
+67.]

 Division 3 — General

 264. Regulations may adopt codes and other texts

 (1) A regulation made under this Act may adopt the text of any code, rules, specifications or standard issued by the Standards Association of Australia or by such other body as is specified in the regulation.